-In this guide, we discuss the characters of both hydrostatic and automatic lawn mowers, allowing you to make an informed decision on the mower that meets your demands.
-Read on!
+In this guide, we discuss the characteristics of both hydrostatic transmission and automatic transmission, allowing you to make an informed decision on the riding mower that meets your demands.

 Are Hydrostatic Mowers Better?